nziokaivy/awards/README.md

 * Run the command "python3.6 manage.py runserver" to launch the        application

 ## Running tests
-* You can run tests:
+* You can run tests using the command:
 ```
 python3.6 manage.py test project
 ```